 Amunet represented the balance that the Egyptians so much valued.
 The male deity needed a female counterpart so that balance could exist.
 Amunet portrayed the same traits of Amun, but she did it from the feminine side.
-Amunet was a notable deity without whom the myth of creation would have developed differently.

 Worship of Amunet

-Amunet’s central place of Worship, alongside Amun, was the city of Thebes.
+While she was known in all of Egypt, Amunet’s central place of Worship, alongside Amun, was the city of Thebes.
 There, people worshipped the two deities for their significance in world affairs.
 In Thebes, people regarded Amunet as the protectress of the king.
 Therefore, Amunet had a leading role in the rituals of coronation and prosperity of the city.